Non-deductible Expenses Definition

 Non-deductible business expenses

-Here is a breakdown of some of the most common non taxable deductions that are a part of business expenses.
+What does non-deductible mean?
+After unlocking the answer to this question, we now understand the type of non-deductible business expenses.
+Here is a breakdown of some of the most common non-taxable deductions that are part of business expenses.

 1. Political Contributions